Electrical and Electronic Engineering MEng

 Industry links

-You will be delivered guest sessions by industry specialists (e.g. Atkins, Costain Skanska, Siemens, Laing O'Rourke, HS2 project etc.) to strengthen your knowledge of real-world issues and how they link to the concepts, theories, principles and hands-on practical elements taught during the course.
+You will be delivered guest sessions by engineering industry specialists (e.g. Atkins, Costain Skanska, Siemens, Laing O'Rourke, HS2 project, etc.) to strengthen your knowledge of real-world issues.
+You'll see how they link to the engineering concepts, theories, principles and hands-on practical elements taught during the course.

 Graduate employers